justin-pyne/pomo-timer/README.md

 2. Navigate to the project directory:
    - cd pomodoro-collab

-3. Install required packages:
-   - pip install -r requirements.txt

-4. Run the application:
-   - python app.py

-5. Open a web browser and navigate to http://127.0.0.1:5000/ to view the application.
+3. Open a web browser and navigate to http://127.0.0.1:5000/ to view the application.